CRACKGROWTH

 Whereby:

-a = crack length [mm]
+da =change in crack length [mm]

-dN = alteration of the number of [1]
+dN = change in number of cycles [1]

 m = slope [1]